 Ahmed is a solicitor who works in our public law and actions against public authorities teams.
 He is committed to using the law to protect vulnerable individuals from state and corporate abuse.
-His casework includes complex and high-profile public law and human rights litigation, including strategic judicial reviews.
+His casework includes complex and high-profile public law and human rights litigation, including strategic and high-profile judicial reviews.

 R (NB and Others) v SSHD [2021] EWHC 1489, [2021] 4 WLR 92: Judicial review successfully challenging the legality of conditions at Napier Barracks and the Defendant’s system for allocating asylum seekers to barracks accommodation.